 Transit Through Iran – Multimodal Cargo Transit Services by SASCO

 Transit through Iran connects major trade flows between Asia, Europe, the Middle East, and the CIS region.
-Companies that need a predictable and structured corridor rely on stable border coordination, integrated multimodal routes, and transparent documentation.
-SASCO provides comprehensive transit services across Iran, offering road, rail, and sea connections supported by operational teams familiar with all major transit corridors.
-Our services are designed to ensure smooth, uninterrupted transit without dependency on multiple intermediaries, keeping both transit time and cost under control.
+Companies that require a predictable and secure corridor rely on clear entry and exit points, stable border coordination, and proper transit documentation.
+SASCO provides comprehensive transit services across Iran, offering structured road and rail transit supported by operational teams familiar with all major corridors and backed by freight forwarding services in Iran.
+Our services are designed to ensure smooth, uninterrupted movement of cargo, maintaining both transit time and cost efficiency without dependency on multiple intermediaries.

 Main Transit Corridors Across Iran